sliceofcake/PixivMediaScraper/README.md

 ```
 Those are the pixiv userIDs of those two artists, one per line [everything after a double-slash, include the slashes, will be ignored by this software, so you can use that to write notes for yourself if you want].
 I keep them in order to make it easy for me to add to and remove from the list.
 Finding pixiv userIDs for artists is easy: it's the number in the URL of their profile/works page, such as `http://www.pixiv.net/member_illust.php?id=161519` being a pixiv userID of `161519`.

 Every day, I'll open up Terminal, navigate to my pixivRoot folder and run pixivRoot.py there to keep my pixiv folder updated.
 I can then look at the "Date Modified" dates for the folders and files to see which artists have posted new works.
-Occasionally, I'll use my pixivRoot folder with an image viewing application to randomly view images that I've downloaded.

 [for the next section, you may want to look at the Command-Line Help section of [https://github.com/sliceofcake/TechnicalHelp](https://github.com/sliceofcake/TechnicalHelp)]

-Downloading the images
-(1) Open your command line interface application [called Terminal in Apple OSs].
-(2) Navigate to your pixivRoot folder [you don't have to name it that].
-(3 [Apple command-line]) Run pixivRoot.py.
-The recommended configuration is `python pixivRoot.py --disable-page --disable-subpage`.
-Now just wait and watch the script progress [or walk away and do other things while it runs].
-When it's done, all your images should be in that pixivRoot folder.
-If you already have most of the images downloaded from previous runs, the download process should be quick.
-The first time you run it, it could take a very long time, since it'll have to download all the images.
-Also, the first time you run it, you probably won't have a userIDA.txt or login.txt unless you made one ahead of time after reading this readme file.
-If you run pixivRoot.py without those file, the script will automatically make them for you.
-They'll be blank and the script will print a message asking you to fill them in.
-(3 [Windows command-line]) [PENDING\]

-Use case
-I enjoy seeing the art of many pixiv artists, but I'd like their images on my computer, so I can view them quickly and feed them into fancy image viewer software [and also view them even when I don't have an internet connection].
-I can download pixiv art on my own with my web browser, but it's an extremely slow process, and keeping my folders updated manually would take way too much time out of my days.

 Notes
-• Remember to unlock all age restrictions on your account in order to ensure that you're downloading everything - by default when you make a new account, R18 works may be hidden
 • This script will never delete images.
 You may accumulate images that the artist has deleted, in which case you will have more images on your computer than are available on pixiv for that artist.
 This is intended behavior.
 • This software throttles network requests for two reasons: your network connection may not perform well under high stress and pixiv may not appreciate you making such requests.
 Everyone has different circumstances though, so I let you decide, within some boundaries, how many simultaneous request-threads you want to support [through command-line option flags].
+• Remember to unlock all age restrictions on your account in order to ensure that you're downloading everything - by default when you make a new account, R18 works may be hidden.
 • These pixiv artists just seem to love throwing all sorts of characters into their usernames.
 It turns out that the shell environment is rather hostile to user input sanitization.
 To keep everyone happy, the following replacements are executed on usernames:
 \ -> ＼ [path character in Windows]
 / -> ／ [path character in UNIX]